PalamaraLab/FastSMC/README.md

 	2. First individual haplotype identifier (1 or 2)
 	3. Second individual's family identifier
 	4. Second individual identifier
-	5. Second individual identifier (1 or 2)
+	5. Second individual haplotype identifier (1 or 2)
 	6. Chromosome number
 	7. Starting position of the IBD segment (inclusive)
 	8. Ending position of the IBD segment (inclusive)
-	9. (optional) length in centimorgans of IBD segment
+	9. (optional) Length in centimorgans of IBD segment
 	10. IBD score
-	11. (optional) Posterior age estimate of the IBD segment
+	11. (optional) Average mean posterior age estimate of the IBD segment
-	12. (optional).
-MAP age estimate of the IBD segment
+	12. (optional) Average MAP age estimate of the IBD segment

+### Binary output

+If you use the --bin option, FastSMC will generate a compressed binary (.bib.gz) output.
+You can then convert it to text format (see notebooks for an example).

 ## License

 ASMC and FastSMC are distributed under the GNU General Public License v3.0 (GPLv3).
 For any questions or comments on ASMC, please contact Pier Palamara using `<lastname>@stats.ox.ac.uk`.

+## Reference

 If you use this software, please cite:

 - P. Palamara, J. Terhorst, Y. Song, A. Price.
 High-throughput inference of pairwise coalescence times identifies signals of selection and enriched disease heritability. *Nature Genetics*, 2018.
+- J. Nait Saada, G. Kalantzis, D. Shyr, F. Cooper, M. Robinson, A. Gusev, P. F. Palamara, *Nature Communications*, in press.